Senate Democrats file bill to allow DACA, TPS holders to work in Congress

 Sens.
 Dick Durbin (D-Ill.) and Catherine Cortez Masto (D-Nev.) introduced the American Dream Employment Act, which would allow holders of Deferred Action for Childhood Arrivals (DACA) and Temporary Protected Status (TPS) to work paid jobs in the Capitol.

-“Our government should be as diverse as the people we represent, and that includes the Dreamers and TPS holders who are part of our communities and who are working legally in Nevada and across the country,” said Cortez Masto.
+“Our government should be as diverse as the people we represent, and that includes the Dreamers and TPS holders who are part of our communities and who are working legally in Nevada and across the country,” Cortez Masto said.

 “My legislation will give them a voice in our government by allowing them to directly shape the laws that impact them and their families.”

-“I have met hundreds of Dreamers who are giving back to their communities as teachers, nurses, engineers, civil rights advocates, and more,” said Durbin.
+“I have met hundreds of Dreamers who are giving back to their communities as teachers, nurses, engineers, civil rights advocates, and more,” Durbin said.
 “Many Dreamers and TPS recipients are dedicated to public service, and it makes no sense to deprive Congress of this talent pool.”

-The legislation is also supported by the The Congressional Hispanic Staff Association (CHSA).
+The legislation is also supported by the Congressional Hispanic Staff Association (CHSA).

 “Dreamers and TPS holders contribute to the rich fabric of our nation and their experiences and skills should not be left out of the policy making process.
 The Halls of Congress should mirror the diversity of our nation, and like other Americans, they deserve to have the opportunity to work in Congress,” said Brian Garcia, communications director for the CHSA.